Janek21/Bioinformatics2023-Biophysics-Energy_analysis/README.md

 #### [data](./assignment_data)

-In this directory is located all the necessary data that is used in the codes, like th e6m0j.pdb or the parameters_vanderw.txt.
+In this directory is located all the necessary data that is used in the codes, like the 6m0j.pdb or the parameters_vanderw.txt.

 #### Further Dependencies